Hostname: page-component-76d6cb85b7-6jg5l Total loading time: 0 Render date: 2026-07-18T13:41:37.147Z Has data issue: false hasContentIssue false

 Abstract

-Cover crops have been progressively adopted by growers as a sustainable approach to control problematic and herbicide-resistant weeds.
+Growers have increasingly adopted the planting of cover crops as a sustainable way to control problematic and herbicide-resistant weeds.
 Understanding the critical period of crop-weed competition is essential for timely and effective weed management tactics in cropping systems.
-The two-year field experiment was conducted in Alabama to evaluate the effect of a cover crop mixture that included cereal rye, crimson clover, and hairy vetch, and solo cereal rye on the critical period for weed control (CPWC) in soybean.
+A 2-yr field experiment was conducted in Alabama to evaluate the effect of a cover crop mixture that included cereal rye, crimson clover, and hairy vetch, and a planting of cereal rye alone on the critical period for weed control (CPWC) in soybean.
 The experiment was implemented in a split-plot design in which the main plots were cover crop mixture, cereal rye, and winter fallow, and subplots were five durations of weed-free and weed-interference plots.
-The presence of a cover crop mixture and cereal rye delayed the critical timing for weed removal (CTWR) by approximately 2 wk compared with winter fallow.
-The results in 2019 showed the predicted duration of CPWC following cover crop mixture, cereal rye, and winter fallow was 4.8 wk, 0 wk, and 5.1 wk, respectively.
-Furthermore, in 2020, the estimated CPWC duration following cover crop mixture, cereal rye, and winter fallow was 1.4 wk, 0.1 wk, and 2.6 wk, respectively.
-In both years, single-species cereal rye resulted in the shortest CPWC due to its early-season weed suppression, while winter fallow resulted in the longest CPWC duration.
-In conclusion, a shorter duration of CPWC with the incorporation of cover crops could help soybean growers enhance their weed control and provide greater yield protection to soybeans.
+The presence of planting a cover crop mixture and cereal rye delayed the critical timing for weed removal (CTWR) by approximately 2 wk compared with winter fallow.
+Results in 2019 showed the predicted duration of CPWC following cover crop mixture, cereal rye, and winter fallow was 4.8 wk, 0 wk, and 5.1 wk, respectively.
+Furthermore, in 2020, the estimated CPWC duration following plantings of a cover crop mixture or cereal rye versus a winter fallow was 1.4 wk, 0.1 wk, and 2.6 wk, respectively.
+In both years, the plantings of single-species cereal rye resulted in the shortest CPWC due to its early-season weed suppression, while winter fallow plots demonstrated the longest CPWC duration.
+In conclusion, a shorter duration of CPWC with the incorporation of cover crops could help soybean growers enhance their weed control efforts and provide greater yield protection to soybean.

 Information